 We formed around 2 years ago in London.
 John moved down from Liverpool in search for a new band and within a couple of weeks found me (Sam, Drums) online.
-There’s loads of websites for people wanting to form bands so John sent me a message asking if I fancied it.
-We had our first rehearsal in the roundhouse in Camden.
+There are loads of websites for people wanting to form bands so John sent me a message asking if I fancied it.
+We had our first rehearsal in the Roundhouse in Camden.
 I knew the other lads (Todd and James) through music college and Judas was born.

 If we had to put it in a box we’d have to say it was ‘indie rock’ but there’s a lot of other elements that go into it.

-Well it’s obviously the most important piece.
+Well, it’s obviously the most important piece.
 Without fans, you’re never going to progress.
 We all love meeting people after the shows.
-Obviously people have paid and travelled to come and see you play, so to go out and meet them after is always great!
+Obviously, people have paid and traveled to come and see you play, so to go out and meet them after is always great!
 The response from our fans on social media after our latest single has been incredible as well.

 What do you find to be your greatest struggle when it comes to the music business.

-I think just getting the exposure and really standing out is always quite difficult, purely because there is hundreds, probably thousands of bands just like us, trying to break trough and be the best.
+I think just getting the exposure and really standing out is always quite difficult, purely because there are hundreds, probably thousands of bands just like us, trying to break through and be the best.
 We always try to push everything to the best it can be, the songs especially.

 If you could only play ONE of your songs for the rest of your career, which one would it be?